Dragos-Lup/Dragos-Lup.github.io/gamedev.typ

 )
 - Endless video game where the player controls a dice, destroying enemies with random effects.
 - Created in under 48 hours, with an easily expandable framework to be applied to future updates.
-- Focused on simple concepts to get satisfying and expandable mechanics, allowing for future updates
+- Focused on simple concepts to get satisfying and expandable mechanics for future updates

 == Work Experience